WelcometoMyGarden/welcometomygarden/api/README.md

 ## Install

-Install the dependencies, if you haven't already while following the [main README](../api/):
+Install the dependencies, if you haven't already while following the [dev env README](../docs/dev-env.md):

 ```
 yarn install